-"Perceptible Leaks" means vapor or liquid leaks that are obvious from:
+"Perceptible Leaks" means vapor or liquid leaks of perchloroethylene that are obvious from:

-- (1) The odor of the perchloroethylene; - (2) The observation of gas flow by feel, by application of bubble solution or by use of any hand held halogenated carbon detector; or

-(3) Visual observation, such as pools or droplets of liquid.
+- (1) The odor of the perchloroethylene; - (2) The observation of gas flow by feel, by application of bubble solution or by use of any hand held halogenated carbon detector; or - (3) Visual observation, such as pools or droplets of liquid; or - (4) A perchloroethylene vapor concentration exceeding 25 parts per million by volume (50 parts per million by volume as methane) as indicated by a halogenated hydrocarbon detector or perchloroethylene gas analyzer.

 "Perchloroethylene" is a colorless volatile chlorinated hydrocarbon.
-Synonyms for perchloroethylene include: "perc", tetrachloroethylene and PCE.
+Synonyms for perchloroethylene include: "perc", tetrachloroethylene, tetrachloroethylene, perchlor, and PCE.
 The chemical formula, for perchloroethylene is C_2Cl_4 .